ElectronicRave/RP-Launcher/README.md

 In this list you can see all contents in the System, in this screen you can do several things by pressing different buttons:

-- A  - Launch the contents
+- A  - Launch content
 - B  - Goes back to the Home Page
-- L1 - Previnious Page
+- L1 - Previnious page
-- R1 - Next Page
+- R1 - Next page
-- L2 - Previous System
+- L2 - Previous system
-- R2 - Next System
+- R2 - Next system
 - TOUCH - Access to All, Favorite, Played and Search

 ### Favorite mode